aahel/verve/README.md

 - Go
 - Docker and Docker Compose (for containerized deployment)
+- Redis and Kafka (if running without Docker)

 ## Option 1: Using Docker Compose (Recommended)
 This is the simplest way to run the entire stack including Redis and Kafka: